jeremenichelli/personal-site/posts/2015-07-01-building-blog-jekyll-installation-setup.md

 So, you want to build a site or just know what all the fuss is about, then this is what you have to install.

-**Jekyll** runs on **Ruby**, so this is the first basic requirement, here you can download the correct installation package depending on your operative system:
+**Jekyll** runs on **Ruby**, so this is the first basic requirement, here you can download the correct installation package depending on your operative system: [ruby-lang.org/en/downloads/](//www.ruby-lang.org/en/downloads/)

-<a href="https://www.ruby-lang.org/en/downloads/" target="_blank">https://www.ruby-lang.org/en/downloads/</a>

-You're also going to need **RubyGems** which is a package manager framework for Ruby which you can download here:
+You're also going to need **RubyGems** which is a package manager framework for Ruby which you can download here: rubygems.org/pages/download](//rubygems.org/pages/download)

-<a href="https://rubygems.org/pages/download" target="_blank">https://rubygems.org/pages/download</a>

-<a href="https://www.nodejs.org" target="_blank">NodeJS</a> is required only if you want CoffeScript support out of the box.

 Now we are ready to install this **gem** by simple running this in the terminal.